gsmainclusivetechlab/b4ll-callcentre/docs/voice/usecases.md

 to access the service.

-**Flow 01:** Invalid Transfer Account: If the user selects an account number different of 112233 the account number will be invalid.
+**Flow 01:** Invalid Transfer Account: If the user selects an account number different of 112233 the account number will be **invalid**.

-**Flow 02:** Transfer Authorised: If the transfer is to the account number 112233 and the amount is until \$100 (Current user balance), the transfer will be authorised.
+**Flow 02:** Transfer Authorised: If the transfer is to the account number 112233 and the the user account has sufficient balance, the transfer will be **authorised**.

-**Flow 03:** Transfer Declined: If the transfer is to the account number 112233 and the amount is more \$100 (Current user balance), the transfer will be declined.
+**Flow 03:** Transfer Declined: If the transfer is to the account number 112233 and the amount is more than current user balance, the transfer will be **declined**.

 ## Simulate Alert